Chopper1337/CS-CFG/README.md

 `-nojoy -novid -threads [INSERT NUM THREADS] -tickrate 128 -console -high +cl_updaterate 128 -useforcedmparms -noforcemspd -noforcemaccel -r_emulate_gl`

+Disables controller, startup videos and any filtering of mouse input.

+Changes default tick rate to 128, this means matches you host (such as 1v1s) will be 128 tick.

+Emulates OpenGL, provides a framerate boost for most GPUs.

+Sets the game's priority to High priority.

+**Optional extra**:  `-nogammaramp` will remove any in-game brighness/gamma adjustments.
+Increases contrast which makes it easier to see players in bright situations but may cause players blend into dark backgrounds.

 # Binds
 **Middle click**: Toggles scroll wheel between B-Hop and weapon switching